Dubai's financial court system seeking ties with China

-DUBAI (Reuters) - The court system in Dubai’s financial free zone is seeking an agreement with Chinese courts on enforcing its judgments as trading ties between the two economies expand, a senior Dubai court official said on Sunday.
+DUBAI, April 12 (Reuters) - The court system in Dubai’s financial free zone is seeking an agreement with Chinese courts on enforcing its judgements as trading ties between the two economies expand, a senior Dubai court official said on Sunday.

 DIFC Courts, which covers the Dubai International Financial Centre, the Middle East’s main banking hub, has sought to strengthen its global clout since last year by signing several deals with foreign courts on mutual enforcement of decisions.